jenkinsci/codesonar-plugin/README.md

       However, you might want to use a different analysis in a more complex configuration involving multiple analyses.
     * To specify the "previous" analysis to use as a base for comparing analysis results, add the following line after the `projectFile` line, where `<AID>` is the *analysis id* of you previous analysis.
       ```
-      baseAnalysis: "<AID>",
+      comparisonAnalysis: "<AID>",
       ```
       For example, to use the previous analysis whose ID is 79:
       ```
-      baseAnalysis: "79",
+      comparisonAnalysis: "79",
       ```
-      Note that the `baseAnalysis` parameter is a string type, not a number type.
+      Note that the `comparisonAnalysis` parameter is a string type, not a number type.

 1. Click **Save**.
 1. Check that everything is working properly.